llm-bible/llm-bible.github.io/_publications/salemi2023pre.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/2306.16478"}
 tags: ['Applications', 'Model Architecture', 'Training Techniques']
 ---
 This paper studies a category of visual question answering tasks in which accessing external knowledge is necessary for answering the questions.
-This category is called outside45;knowledge visual question answering (OK45;VQA).
-A major step in developing OK45;VQA systems is to retrieve relevant documents for the given multi45;modal query.
-Current state45;of45;the45;art asymmetric dense retrieval model for this task uses an architecture with a multi45;modal query encoder and a uni45;modal document encoder.
+This category is called outside-knowledge visual question answering (OK-VQA).
+A major step in developing OK-VQA systems is to retrieve relevant documents for the given multi-modal query.
+Current state-of-the-art asymmetric dense retrieval model for this task uses an architecture with a multi-modal query encoder and a uni-modal document encoder.
 Such an architecture requires a large amount of training data for effective performance.
-We propose an automatic data generation pipeline for pre45;training passage retrieval models for OK45;VQA tasks.
-The proposed approach leads to 26.937; Precision35;64;5 improvements compared to the current state45;of45;the45;art asymmetric architecture.
-Additionally the proposed pre45;training approach exhibits a good ability in zero45;shot retrieval scenarios.
+We propose an automatic data generation pipeline for pre-training passage retrieval models for OK-VQA tasks.
+The proposed approach leads to 26.937; Precision35;64;5 improvements compared to the current state-of-the-art asymmetric architecture.
+Additionally the proposed pre-training approach exhibits a good ability in zero-shot retrieval scenarios.